JoRanjit/Mission-to-Mars/README.md

 ## In this project we created a web app using BeautifulSoup and Splinter to scrape the latest news on the planet Mars.

-### We scraped different websites to derive thes key componenets on the website:
+### We scraped different websites to derive these key components on the website:
   * The latest news relating to Mars
   * A very recent picture from the Mars
   * A table containing different facts related to Earth and Mars